sayefdeen/reading-notes401/class-11.md

 To overcome such issues, we need algorithms which can make the brute force attacks slower and minimize the impact, Such algorithms are [PBKDF2](https://nodejs.org/api/crypto.html#crypto_crypto_pbkdf2_password_salt_iterations_keylen_digest_callback) and [BCrypt](https://www.npmjs.com/package/bcrypt).

 ---

+## Introduction to JSON Web Tokens (JWT)

+### What is JSON Web Tokens

+JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties,The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure.

+### When we use JSON Web Tokens

+- Authorization : Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services,and resources that are permitted with that token

+- Information Exchange : JSON Web Tokens are a good way of securely transmitting information between parties.
+Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.
+Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.

+### What is the JSON Web Token structure?

+In its compact form, JSON Web Tokens consist of three parts separated by dots (.), which are:

+- Header : The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.

+- Payload : The second part of the token is the payload, which contains the claims.
+Claims are statements about an entity (typically, the user) and additional data.
+There are three types of claims: registered, public, and private claims.

+- Signature : To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.